openstack/mistral/doc/source/user/wf_lang_v2.rst

    This will prevent from scheduling other new tasks so neither 'taskC' nor 'taskD' and 'taskE' will be ever be scheduled.
-In other words, the whole 'on-complete' clause will never be processed because the 'fail' command in the 'on-success' sets the workflow state to ERROR.
+In other words, the whole 'on-complete' clause will never be processed because the 'fail' command in the 'on-error' sets the workflow state to ERROR.
 -  If 'my_action' succeeds then the 'on-error' clause will be ignored and since 'on-success' is not defined then Mistral will process the 'on-complete' clause.
 And while doing that, it will schedule 'taskD' first and then pause